gabeochoa/prime_pressure/PROJECT_RULES.md

 # Prime Pressure Afterhours Project Rules

+## Build and Runtime Permissions
+- All LLMs must run the game with full permissions (use `required_permissions: ["all"]` when using the Shell tool)
+- This ensures proper access to system resources and complete game functionality

+## Testing Requirements
+- Audit all existing tests after any code changes that affect game logic, components, or systems
+- Add comprehensive assertions and validation to ensure code correctness
+- Validate test isolation - tests should pass both individually and when run together
+- Run all tests regularly using `make test` or `scripts/run_all_tests.sh`
+- Fix test runner bugs that report false positives (exceptions should fail tests, not pass them)
+- Check both test output content and exit codes for proper validation

 ## Git Commit Format
 Use short, descriptive commit messages with prefixes:
 - no prefix for new features